tsender/auto_scene_gen/documentation/creating_scenarios.md

   - `max_vehicle_pitch`: The maximum allowed pitch angle for the vehicle [deg]

 ### Structural Scene Actor Config

-When working with SSAs, we will need two types of objects: the `StructuralSceneActorAttributes` object discussed above and a `SctructuralSceneActorConfig` object.
-For every SSA we will need a `SctructuralSceneActorConfig` object that contains additional information needed to populate the scene.
-Creating a `SctructuralSceneActorConfig` requires the following parameters:
+When working with SSAs, we will need two types of objects: the `StructuralSceneActorAttributes` object discussed above and a `StructuralSceneActorConfig` object.
+For every SSA we will need a `StructuralSceneActorConfig` object that contains additional information needed to populate the scene.
+Creating a `StructuralSceneActorConfig` requires the following parameters:
 - `blueprint_directory`: The directory to find the Blueprint in the UE project, starts with "/Game/"
 - `blueprint_name`: The name of the Blueprint (excluding extensions)
 - `num_instances`: The number of instances that can be placed in the game